 The Legal Tampering Window opened in the NFL last Wednesday and a ton of moves have been made in the hours that followed.
-After almost a week of frenzied activity, who are the winners and losers so far?
+After almost a week of frenzied activity, we look at who the free agency winners and losers so far.
 Here’s an update:

 Los Angeles Chargers: Winners